bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metabolomics/informatics_and_statistics_for_metabolomics_2016.md

 ###  Course Schedule  <a id="course_schedule"></a>

-  <a href="http://bioinformatics-ca.github.io/2016_workshops/metabolomics/Metabolomics_2016_Schedule_v1.pdf">Schedule for July 18 to July 19, 2016</a>
+  <a href="http://bioinformatics-ca.github.io/2016_workshops/metabolomics/Metabolomics_2016_Schedule_v1.pdf">Schedule for JMay 26 - may 27, 2016</a>

 ###  Workshop Q/A Forum <a id="q_a_forum"></a>

-  Post your workshop questions <a href="http://todaysmeet.com/Population2016">here</a>!
+  Post your workshop questions <a href="http://todaysmeet.com/Metabolomics2016">here</a>!

 ###  Laptop Setup Instructions <a id="laptop_setup"></a>

-  Instructions to setup your laptop can be found <a href="http://bioinformatics-ca.github.io/2016_workshops/population/laptop_setup_instructions.pdf">here</a>.
+  Instructions to setup your laptop can be found <a href="http://bioinformatics-ca.github.io/2016_workshops/metabolomics/laptop_setup_instructions.pdf">here</a>.

 ###  Pre-workshop Readings <a id="pre_readings"></a>